3 Easy Valentine’s Day Crafts For ChildrenJanuary 30, 2020 • Cooking & Craft

-Read on to discover how to ‘rock your valentine’, ‘grow your love’ or make a heart-shaped bird feeder with our Valentine’s craft activities…
+Read on to discover how to ‘rock your valentine’, ‘grow your love’ or make a heart-shaped bird feeder with our Valentine’s Day craft ideas.

 These glittery Valentine’s Day rocks are very easy to make and involve three of every child’s favourite craft materials: rocks, glue, and glitter.